Introduction:

 The impact of “Jailhouse Rock” extended beyond the music charts.
 The song was featured in the 1957 film of the same name, Presley’s third feature film.
 The movie’s success further solidified Presley’s image as a rock and roll star and introduced his music to a wider audience.
 Presley’s energetic performance of the song in the film is considered an iconic moment in music history, showcasing his electrifying stage presence and undeniable star power.

-See also Elvis Presley - Let's Forget About The Stars
+See also Elvis Presley - And The Grass Won't Pay No Mind

 “Jailhouse Rock” has been covered by numerous artists over the years, a testament to its enduring popularity and influence.
 The song has been featured in countless films and television shows and is a staple on classic rock radio stations.
 It has also been inducted into the Grammy Hall of Fame for its historical significance.